araobp/sensor-network/README.md

 - [Data](./jupyter/accelerometer.csv)
 - [Jupyter notebook](./jupyter/bus.ipynb)

-I notice that Physics is in the heart of IoT:
+I noticed that Physics is in the heart of IoT:
 - F = ma
 - v = v0 + at

 #### Working with Node-RED

-I have heavily used Node-RED in the path month, and I think I would use Node-RED just for testing my sensors quickly.

-All the blocks just use USB as an interface to IoT gateway, so it is pretty easy to integrate these blocks with Node-RED.

-I have run Node-RED on my RasPi 3:
+It is pretty easy to integrate these blocks with Node-RED.
+I have run Node-RED on my RasPi 3 as well as on Windows PC:
 - [node-red-1](./doc/node-red-1.png)
 - [node-red-2](./doc/node-red-2.png)

 #### Using the blocks with UNIX pipe

-It is pretty easy!

-Things are recognized as "tty devices" on UNIX/Linux or as "COM ports" on Windows.

-Linux also supports "/dev/serial/by-id" that assigns an unique name to each thing.

 - Reading data from a sensor and feeding it to other UNIX commands via a pipe:
 ```